 She has also ensured that our children build and develop their comprehension skills from Nursery through to Year 6 within whole class and story sessions, so that they have a deepening understanding of the texts they read and share.
-Working and planning with the teachers, Mrs Shaw ensures that the children 'Take a Skill' and fully explore each comprehension strategy, and know when and how to use it to enhance their reading understanding and experiences.
+Working and planning with the teachers, Mrs Shaw ensures that the children are Reading Detectives and fully explore each comprehension strategy, and know when and how to use it to enhance their reading understanding and experiences.

 We are passionate about helping your child to become confident and competent readers as we know this will help them to access all other areas of learning, as well as develop a love of reading.

-Here at Lane End we use Little Wandle as our core scheme, supplemented with a range of reading and phonic scheme resources to help your child learn to read and to understand how words are built for both reading and writing.
+Here at Lane End we use Little Wandle as our core scheme, supplemented with a range of reading and phonic resources to help your child learn to read and to understand how words are built for both reading and writing.